 Every other week some ordinary household item seems to join the Internet of Things: a smart smoker that does the grilling, stove knobs that turn off automatically, a Bluetooth coffee table with a built-in beer fridge.
 When will it end?
 Apparently, no time soon.
 And that’s just fine.
-Especially if it keeps yielding items like the Curvilux, a sleek nightstand that charges gear and lights up a room.
+Especially if it keeps yielding items like the Curvilux, a sleek smart nightstand that charges gear and lights up a room.

 More rad features abound.
-A built-in audio system streams jams from any Bluetooth device and the motion-detecting nightlight pops on the second a foot hits the floor en route to a middle-of-the-night pee.
+The Curvilux’s built-in audio system streams jams from any Bluetooth device and the motion-detecting nightlight pops on the second a foot hits the floor en route to a middle-of-the-night pee.
 There’s a digital one-tap lock on the drawer that prevents little fingers from prying open the lid and seeing your bedside stash.
 Basically, the only thing this table appears to be missing is an integrated coffee maker alarm clock.
 Curvilex is currently available online in either white or black for $299.

 This article was originally published on